huggingface/accelerate/docs/source/package_reference/logging.md

 rendered properly in your Markdown viewer.
 -->

-# Logging with Accelerate
+# Logging

-Refer to the [Troubleshooting guide](../usage_guides/troubleshooting#logging) or to the example below to learn how to use 🤗 Accelerate's logger.
+Refer to the [Troubleshooting guide](../usage_guides/troubleshooting#logging) or to the example below to learn how to use Accelerate's logger.

 [[autodoc]] logging.get_logger